elingerojo/contexter/lib/ctx-plugins/README.md

 ```

 - **Mandatory**
+- watchExtensions: Array with extensions to "narrow" (and optimize) the file watch
+- check(): Function to determine whether this class process a particular file
     - Receives a `filename`.
 It is the full path to the file including name and extension
     - Returns a callback function with signature `(err, result) => {}`
-    - `result` is a `string` or `boolean` indicating whether the plugin should process the given file. `filename`.
-It is a string, it is evaluated as `true` and the string value is used as the target file extension that could be needed for other file process like `render()`
+        - `result` is a `string` or `boolean` indicating whether the plugin should process the given file.
+If is a string, it is evaluated as `true` and the string value is used as the target file extension that could be needed for other file process like `render()`

 - Example returning a `string` from `page.js`

 ```
   . . .
+  // Used to add watch file 'globs' patterns for watch optimization
+  watchExtensions: ['.html', '.md', '.mdown', '.markdown', '.handlebars', '.hbs'],

   // calls back with a result indicating whether this class should process the given file. check (filename, callback) {
     const extension = path.extname(filename).toLowerCase()
-    const allowedExtensions = ['.html', '.md', '.mdown', '.markdown', '.handlebars', '.hbs'] let isFound = allowedExtensions.indexOf(extension) > -1
+    const allowedExtensions = this.watchExtensions
+    let isFound = allowedExtensions.indexOf(extension) > -1
     return callback(null, isFound ? '.html' : false)
   },